 Thus, a positive or negative Earnings ESP reading theoretically indicates the likely deviation of the actual earnings from the consensus estimate.
 However, the model's predictive power is significant for positive ESP readings only.

 A positive Earnings ESP is a strong predictor of an earnings beat, particularly when combined with a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold).
 Our research shows that stocks with this combination produce a positive surprise nearly 70% of the time, and a solid Zacks Rank actually increases the predictive power of Earnings ESP.

 Please note that a negative Earnings ESP reading is not indicative of an earnings miss.
 Our research shows that it is difficult to predict an earnings beat with any degree of confidence for stocks with negative Earnings ESP readings and/or Zacks Rank of 4 (Sell) or 5 (Strong Sell).

 How Have the Numbers Shaped Up for Cintas?

-For Cintas, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
-This has resulted in an Earnings ESP of +1.42%.
+For Cintas, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
+This has resulted in an Earnings ESP of -2.06%.

 On the other hand, the stock currently carries a Zacks Rank of #3.

-So, this combination indicates that Cintas will most likely beat the consensus EPS estimate.
+So, this combination makes it difficult to conclusively predict that Cintas will beat the consensus EPS estimate.